Code-Institute-Submissions/P4-Sports-Expert/README.md

 **Header section**

  - The header section shows the Blogpost details such as the Author, The date posted, the title and either the user uploaded image or the placeholder image.
-Like the blog home page if the user has not uploaded an image the placeholder image will change depending on category chosen.
+Like the blog home page if the user has not uploaded an image the placeholder image will change depending on the category chosen.

     ![Blog-detail-header](docs/features/blog-detail-header.png)